 The mammographer (female radiographer with specialist training in breast imaging) will place one breast at a time on a small flat plate, with an X-ray detector plate under it.
 There is another flat plate above your breast.
 When the machine is switched on, your breast is pressed down between the plates by the machine.
 This may cause some discomfort but is only for a few moments.
 The compression of the breast helps to give a clear picture of the breast tissue.
 Two x-ray images are taken of each breast.
 The complete examination will take approximately 10 – 15 minutes

 All screening mammograms are read by two breast specialist radiologists, to achieve the highest level of accuracy.
-You will be notified of your results within 3 working days.
 Your GP will be sent a copy of your results.
 On request a copy of your mammogram can be printed to take away with you.

 Sometimes women may be asked to return to the Imaging department for further x-ray views because the appearances of the mammogram suggest that further tests are required.
 Do not be alarmed if this happens, as it does not necessarily mean that there is anything to be concerned about.
 The majority of women will be found not to have any problems and will be reassured.